JulieMurray/buildr-documentation/user/pages/06.row-settings/08.parallax/docs.md

 This setting is useful for removing the effect when the screen changes to a size that it makes sense in your design to no longer apply the parallax effect.

+**Note** if you want to keep the effect enabled regardless of the screensize simply set this value to 0.
+Parallax will continue to be disabled on ios devices (see note below).

 As an example if your images appear well on large screensizes however there is too much gap on smaller screens you can add a px width or screen size variable to force the full image to display.

 Variables for screensizes include: